chemistrykit/selenium-prep/README.txt

 If these values are not set properly, a RuntimeError will be returned along with a helpful message.

-For example:

-ENV['SE_DOWNLOAD_LOCATION'] = '/Users/tourdedave/Desktop/bin/test'
-ENV['SE_OS_TYPE'] = 'mac32'

 === Downloading

 SeleniumPrep.download

-NOTE: Will check to see if the download directory is empty.
-If not, it will prompt you to proceed.
-It will overwrite files of the same name.
+NOTE: The downloader will check to see if the download directory is empty.
+If not, it will prompt you to proceed, overwriting files of the same name.

 === Check System Path